Draksser/RNA-Peptide-complexes_Contact-matrix/README.md

 The index file created with this script contains all nucleotides of the RNA named N1 to NX, X being the number of nucleotides, allong with all peptide residues named P1 to PY, Y being the number of residues.

-**==> Second step : Calculating every minimum distance between each residue-nucleotide pair**
+**==> Second step : Calculating every minimum distance between each residue-nucleotide pair** The minimum distance is calculated using gmx mindist command using xtc, tpr and the index file (.ndx) created previously.
+Knowing that there is X nucleotides for the RNA and Y residues for the peptide, there is X 	&times; Y combinations, so there is X &times; Y minimum distances to calculate.